Orlando’s Sedation Dentistry specialist

 We want every visit to our dental office in Orlando to be as stress-free as possible.
 From employing the latest in non-invasive technology to providing a host of patient amenities and comforts, our goal is for you to see our practice as a place of safety and relaxation.

 For many, however, old fears are hard to break free from.
-In fact, it’s thought that up to 50% of the population routinely avoids going to the dentist because of fears or anxiety, often related to bad experiences in their past.
+It’s thought that up to 50% of the population routinely avoids going to the dentist because of fears or anxiety, often related to bad experiences in their past.

 If you suffer from anxiety over visiting the dentist, talk to us.
 We understand and we have several sedation options to make your visit less stressful so you can get the dental care you need.